microsoft/AddingSpeechToBots/Study-bot-example/Qna-Luis-Bot-v4/README.md

 1. File -> Open bot and navigate to your bot project folder
 1. Select `<YOUR-BOT-NAME>.bot` file and it opens in the emulator.
 1. When you see `[19:15:57]POST 200 conversations.replyToActivity`, your bot is ready to take input.
-1. Type any question of your knowledge bases (from any one) and the answer should be returned.
+1. Type any question (study term or conversational question) from your knowledge bases (from any one) and the answer should be returned.
+1. The chat client can be programmed to be flexible as well.
+For instance, if a student is studying geology and wants to understand geologic time scales, they might not remember the official terms, but they know it has something to do with "time".
+Enter "time" into the chat client and notice that three top options are returned that are related to time.
 1. Note: your project must be running in order to use the emulator.

 ## Deploy this bot to Azure

 ### Publish from Visual Studio

-1. Open the `.PublishSettings` file you find in the PostDeployScripts folder
+1. Open the `.PublishSettings` file you find in the PostDeployScripts folder.
-1. Copy the `userPWD` value
+1. Copy the `userPWD` value.
 1. Right-click on your Project of the Solution Explorer in Visual Studio and click the menu item "Publish".
 1. Click the "Publish" button when the file opens and then paste the password you just copied into the popup.

 ## Next steps

-Configure the Study App Windows application [here](../StudyBot/README.md).
+Configure the Study Bot app Windows application [here](../StudyBot/README.md).

 ## Troubleshooting for the Azure Web Chat